-Previously, Mendoza served as Court Clerk for Orange County Superior Court.
+Previously, Mendoza served as Court Clerk for the Orange County Superior Court.
 In that role, she reviewed legal documents for accuracy, legal compliance, and filing.
-In earlier years, she served as a Personnel Clerk in the Human Resources Department for the City of Santa Ana, and a paralegal for the law firm of Klein, Wegis, DeNatale, et al.
+In earlier years, she served as a secretary in the City Manager's Office, then as a personnel clerk in the Human Resources Department for the City of Santa Ana.

-Mendoza is a U.S. Army veteran who was honorably discharged as a Sergeant (E5).
-Her extensive community involvement includes membership in the Selective Service Board, United Mexican American Veterans Association, American GI Forum, Rudy Escalante Chapter, American Legion Post 132, MANA de Orange County, Women in Leadership, and Toastmasters International.
-She also served as a member at large for the City of Santa Ana in the Environmental and Transportation Advisory Committee, chairperson of he Community Redevelopment and Housing Commission, community outreach chairperson for the Orange County Paralegal Association, and secretary of the West End Community Oriented Policing Board.
+Mendoza is a U.S. Army veteran who served in the capacity of a Telephone Repair Linesperson and Administrative Specialist with the Signal Corps.
+She was honorably discharged as a Sergeant (E5).
+Her extensive community involvement includes membership in the Selective Service Board, Former Commander and current Public Relations Officer of United Mexican American Veterans Association, American GI Forum, Rudy Escalante Chapter, American Legion Post 132, American Veterans United, MANA de Orange County, Women in Leadership, and First President of Toastmasters International Local Chapter Tools2Lead.
+She also served as a member at large for the City of Santa Ana in the Environmental and Transportation Advisory Committee, chairperson of the Community Redevelopment and Housing Commission, community outreach chairperson for the Orange County Paralegal Association, and secretary of the West End Community Oriented Policing Board.

-Mendoza' motto and belief is to "educate for success," which is the reason her father immigrated the family to the United States.
+Mendoza's motto and belief is to "educate for success," which is the reason her father immigrated his family to the United States.
+As a higher education advocate, she has instilled those values in her three adult children Joseph, Jonathan, and Marisa; all of whom have worked hard to earn their Bachelor's degree, respectively in the field of Chemical Engineering, Biomedical Sciences, and a Doctorate in Family Medicine.
 It is her vision that a college degree will be proudly displayed in every household within and beyond RSCCD boundaries and eventually in the entire state of California.